joequant/scms/doc/patent-simulation.md

 ### External Calls

 Smart Contracts have the ability to make calls to external systems; such calls, to enable simulation, must use the integrated library tools available to make the request.
-Such libraries are:

-* HTTP Method call
-* Email to be sent
+Such libraries will compose all HTTP methods as defined in the Internet Engineering Task Force's (IETF) RFC 2616.

 Such calls shall have a harness that intercepts simulated calls and injects pre-defined results.